microsoft/vattention/pod_attn/README.md

 ## Performance
 ![POD_attention_sweep](https://github.com/user-attachments/assets/f5d90c6f-4b73-435c-8be5-23dc3fbed7f1)
-To examine POD-Attention's broad applicability in LLM inference, we examined over a thousand different hybrid batch configurations, sweeping different context lengths, decode batch sizes, and LLM model configurations.
+To examine POD-Attention's broad applicability in LLM inference, we evaluated over a thousand different hybrid-batch configurations, sweeping different context lengths, decode batch sizes, and LLM model configurations.
-We also compared existing GPU methodologies of combining complementary kernels (e.g., [CUDA streams](https://developer.nvidia.com/blog/gpu-pro-tip-cuda-7-streams-simplify-concurrency/))
+We also compared against existing GPU methodologies of combining complementary kernels (e.g., [CUDA streams](https://developer.nvidia.com/blog/gpu-pro-tip-cuda-7-streams-simplify-concurrency/)).
-The above graph shows POD-Attention's performance on these, normalized to the current approach of serially executing FlashAttention-2's prefill and decode kernels.
+The above graph shows POD-Attention's speedup over the current approach of serially executing FlashAttention-2's prefill and decode kernels.

 POD-Attention outperforms this approach by up to <b>61% (average 33%)</b>.

+<u>Legend</u>
-FA_Stream: Executes [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) with prefill and decode in separate streams.
+* FA_Stream: Executes [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) with prefill and decode in separate streams.
-FI_Serial: Executes [FlashInfer](https://github.com/flashinfer-ai/flashinfer) prefill and decode in serial.
+* FI_Serial: Executes [FlashInfer](https://github.com/flashinfer-ai/flashinfer) prefill and decode in serial.
-FI_Batched: Combines prefill and decode inputs and execute using a single FlashInfer kernel.
+* FI_Batched: Combines prefill and decode inputs and executes using a single FlashInfer kernel.
-FA_HFuse: Employs [HFuse](https://github.com/aoli-al/HFuse) to create a merged kernel for prefill and decode.
+* FA_HFuse: Employs [HFuse](https://github.com/aoli-al/HFuse) to create a merged kernel for prefill and decode.
-POD (FI): Our POD-Attention implementation fusing FlashInfer's prefill and decode kernels ([available here](https://github.com/AKKamath/flashinfer/)).
+* POD (FI): Our POD-Attention implementation fusing FlashInfer's prefill and decode kernels ([available here](https://github.com/AKKamath/flashinfer/)).
-POD (FA): Our POD-Attention implementation fusing FlashAttention-2's prefill and decode kernels (this repository).
+* POD (FA): Our POD-Attention implementation fusing FlashAttention-2's prefill and decode kernels (this repository).

 # Installation and dependencies
 Minimum NVIDIA Ampere GPU is needed to run this code.
 We tested using an A100 GPU on an x86 machine running Ubuntu 22.04.